DM587/dm561.github.io/_assignments/asg1.md

 comparison with NumPy.

 The files `vec-sparse.py` and `mat-sparse.py` are for an optional part of the assignment.
-For implementing the methods in these files you will get help by the instructors in second exercise class of week 46.
+For implementing the methods in these files you will get help by the instructors in the first exercise class of week 46.

 Your job is to implement the appropriate methods for the classes `Vec` and `Mat` such that the functions in the doctest examples and those in